 Newton asking the right questions: The Laws of Motion

 It is tempting to think of the fundamental problems of physics to be about answering the question “what causes objects to move?”
 Isaac Newton’s Principia, published in 1687, laid out the laws of motion that describe all of our everyday physical interactions.
-The laws of motion, however, do not answer the question of why things move.
+However, the laws of motion do not answer the question of why things move.
 Newton actually discovered that the question that should have been asked is “what causes objects to stop when they are already in motion?”
 This question introduced the concepts of inertia, friction, and equal-and-opposite reactions, and our understanding of the world would not be the same without them.

 Einstein asking the right questions: Special Relativity

-Not all innovations need to be this earth-shaking, but these examples demonstrate that great breakthroughs come when innovators ask a novel, bold question.
+Not all innovations need to be this earth-shaking, but these examples demonstrate great breakthroughs come when innovators ask a novel, bold question.